Large rainbow cliques in randomly perturbed dense graphs: Introduction

 Recently, the aforementioned result of Krivelevich, Sudakov, and Tetali~\cite{KST} has been significantly extended by Das and Treglown~\cite{DT19} and also by Powierski~\cite{Powierski19}.
 In particular, there is now a significant body of results pertaining to the property $G \cup \mathbb{G}(n,p) \rightarrow (K_r,K_s)$ for any pair of integers $r,s \geq 3$, whenever $G \in \sG_{d,n}$ for constant $d > 0$.
 Further in this direction, the work of Das, Morris, and Treglown~\cite{DMT19} extends the results of Kreuter~\cite{K96} pertaining to {\sl vertex Ramsey} properties of random graphs into the perturbed model.

 Krivelevich, Sudakov, and Tetali~\cite{KST} studied additional properties of $\sG_{d,n} \cup \mathbb{G}(n,p)$.
-In particular, they studied the so called {\sl containment} problem of small graphs in such perturbations; see Theorem~\ref{thm:KST} for further details.
+In particular, they studied the so-called {\sl containment} problem of small prescribed graphs in such perturbations.
+The emergence of complete graphs of fixed size in this model was studied earlier by Bohman, Frieze, Krivelevich and Martin~\cite{BFKM04} who determined thresholds for their emergence in this model.

 Sudakov and Vondr\'ak~\cite{SV08} studied the non-$2$-colourability of randomly perturbed dense hypergraphs.
-Furthermore, in the Ramsey-arithmetic scene, the first author and Person~\cite{AHP} established an (asymptotically) optimal Schur-type theorem for randomly perturbed dense sets of integers.
+Furthermore, in the arithmetic-Ramsey setting, the first author and Person~\cite{AHP} established an (asymptotically) optimal Schur-type theorem for randomly perturbed dense sets of integers.

 Problems concerning the emergence of non-monochromatic configurations in every (sensible) edge-colouring of a given graph are collectively referred to as {\em Anti-Ramsey} problems.
 Here, one encounters a great diversity of variants; further details can be found in the excellent survey~\cite{FMO10} and the many references therein.